 - the number of hours (including the number of participatory hours)

 - the identification of the part of the Code most relevant to the activity

 - evidence that you undertook the CPD activity

 It’s important to remember that the NMC doesn’t prescribe any particular type of CPD; we leave it up to you to decide what activity is most useful for your development as a professional.

 To meet the participatory learning requirement, you simply have to undertake activity that involves interaction with one or more other professionals.
 This can be in a physical environment or a virtual one – you don’t have to be in the same room as the people you undertake the activity with.

 Examples of participatory learning can include attending a conference, taking part in a workshop or attending a relevant training course.
+We have listed some examples of participatory and non-participatory CPD activities in our guidance sheet.
 Remember to keep evidence of your CPD to show to your confirmer.